-30 Years Ago: Bon Jovi Release the Blockbuster ‘New Jersey’ LP
+Why Bon Jovi Stayed the Course on the Blockbuster ‘New Jersey’

-Knowing it was wise to strike while the iron -- in this case, their multi-platinum, mega-hit-spawning album Slippery When Wet -- was still hot, the band worked hard to complete the record quickly.
-Impressively, New Jersey was released just a little more than two years after Slippery hit stores, despite the fact that the group had spent much of that time crisscrossing the globe touring in support of its breakthrough 1986 album.
+They worked hard to record quickly in the wake of the multi-platinum, mega-hit-spawning album Slippery When Wet.
+Impressively, New Jersey was released just a little more than two years after Slippery hit stores, despite the fact that the group had spent much of that time crisscrossing the globe touring in support of their breakthrough 1986 album.

 Watch Bon Jovi's 'Bad Medicine' Video

-Well, what can you say?
 Their public sure didn't let them down, sending New Jersey straight to the top of the charts.
-No less than five singles -- that's Michael Jackson territory -- from the record hit the Top 10 on the pop chart, including "Bad Medicine," "Born to Be My Baby" and "I'll Be There for You."
+No less than five singles – that's Michael Jackson territory – from the record hit the Top 10 on the pop chart, including "Bad Medicine," "Born to Be My Baby" and "I'll Be There for You."